Wednesday, 30 July 2025

 Here and there, we let go of little regrets,

-Releasing them to the wood,
+Release them to the wood,

 Or watch them bob away on the brook.